When Is The Best Time To Buy A House? A Complete Breakdown

-The season, month and even day or week that you buy can impact many different parts of the home buying process, including how many options you have while shopping and how much you end up paying at closing.
+The season, month and even week or day that you buy can impact many different parts of the home buying process, including how many options you have while shopping and how much you end up paying at closing.
 Some of these factors will be influenced on a smaller scale by what your local real estate market is doing.

-In this case, your agent will be the expert to turn to.
+In this case, your real estate agent will be the expert to turn to.
 But on a larger scale, what can buyers expect while house hunting during different times of year?

-While there will be more shoppers during peak season than any other time of year, the amount of competition you’ll encounter will usually depend on what area of town you’re shopping in.
+While there will be more shoppers during peak housing season than any other time of year, the amount of competition you’ll encounter will depend on what area of town you’re shopping in.
 High-end neighborhoods or homes in the heart of the downtown, for example, will likely have more competition than other areas.